 I finally have some spare time which I can spend in the kitchen doing what I like most – kneading doughs and baking.
 There is nothing more relaxing and rewarding than this (Am I the only one that feels relaxed by doing something like this?).

-I had this recipe bookmarked for a long time and couldn’t wait to finally try it out.
-I loved wreath-shaped snacks since I was little, when my grandma was buying or making something similar.
+I loved wreath-shaped snacks since I was little and my grandma used to buy or make them for me.
 I liked putting them on my little wrist, like it was some kind of a bracelet, and walk around with it having a bite from time to time.
-What a perfect combination a fashion accessory and food in one!
+What a perfect combination – a fashion accessory and food in one!

 But this time I decided to make them more bulky and rustic (way too big for any hand) and appreciated the taste instead of playing with my food.
-So here it is, recipe for wreaths two ways – cinnamon & apple and walnut-cocoa.
+So here it is, a recipe for wreaths two ways – cinnamon-apple and walnut-cocoa.

 Dough (makes 2 small wreaths):